Guidelines for using UFT tests in LoadRunner Professional

 The UFT tests you use with LoadRunner Professional should be simple tests, designed to pinpoint specific operations.

 LoadRunner Professional cannot run nested action iterations.

-Do not include references to external actions or other external resources, such as an external Data Table file, environment variable file, shared object repositories, and so forth.
+Do not include references to external actions or other external resources, such as an external Data Table file, environment variable file, or shared object repositories.

 Include transactions in your UFT test since LoadRunner Professional only provides performance information for data that is included within a transaction.